-- 4.60 The first criterion assessed under this SA objective was whether the site option was within a groundwater Source Protection Zone (SPZ).
+- 4.59 The first criterion assessed under this SA objective was whether the site option was within a groundwater Source Protection Zone (SPZ).
 Uncertain effects (?) were identified for the majority of allocated residential and employment sites, reflecting the fact that more than 25% of the area of these sites fall within Source Protection Zone 3.
-One site was identified as having no effect (0) as it does not fall in any Source Protection Zone.
-Three sites were identified as having minor negative (-) effects, reflecting the fact that 25% or more of these sites are within Source Protection Zone 1 or 2. - 4.61 Significant negative (--) effects were identified for some allocated sites in relation to the second criterion, the capacity of sewerage infrastructure to accommodate allocations at different locations, reflecting limited capacity in the network.
+One site (WITN 755) was identified as having no effect (0) as it does not fall in any Source Protection Zone.
+Two sites were identified as having minor negative (-) effects, reflecting the fact that 25% or more of these sites are within Source Protection Zones 1 or 2. - 4.60 Significant negative (--) effects were identified for some allocated sites in relation to the second criterion, the capacity of sewerage infrastructure to accommodate allocations at different locations, reflecting limited capacity in the network.
 Minor negative (-) effects and uncertain (?) effects were identified for the remainder of the allocated sites.
-This uncertainty is due to the capacity of wastewater networks to accommodate development having not been assessed by the

-Water Cycle Study at these sites.
+This uncertainty is due to the capacity of wastewater networks to accommodate development having not been assessed by the Water Cycle Study at these sites.
 The employment site allocations were not assessed in relation to sewage capacity.

-- 4.62 No significant effects were identified in relation to this SA objective. - 4.63 Uncertain effects (?) were identified for the majority of reasonable alternative sites, reflecting the fact that more than 25% of the area of the sites fall within Source Protection Zone 3.
-KELV 805 (employment and residential) was identified as having no effects (0) as it does not fall in any Source Protection Zones. - 4.64 For the second criterion, uncertain effects (?) were identified for all but one of the reasonable alternative residential sites.
+- 4.61 No significant effects were identified in relation to this SA objective. - 4.62 Uncertain effects (?) were identified for the majority of reasonable alternative sites, reflecting the fact that more than 25% of the area of the sites fall within Source Protection Zone 3.
+BOCS 707 was identified as having a minor negative (-) effect because 25% or more of the site falls within Source Protection Zones 1 or 2.
+KELV 805 (employment and residential) was identified as having no effects (0) as it does not fall in any Source Protection Zones. - 4.63 For the second criterion, four of the reasonable alternative sites are expected to have a minor negative effect (-) because of capacity issues relating to the wastewater network which may restrict growth.
+Uncertain effects (?) were identified for three of the reasonable alternative residential sites.
 This uncertainty is due to the capacity of wastewater networks to accommodate development having not been assessed by the Water Cycle Study at these sites.
-SILV 809 is expected to have a minor negative effect (-) because its capacity issues may restrict growth.
 The reasonable alternative employment site was not assessed in relation to sewage capacity.